UN warns of dangers of 1.5°C rise in global temperature by 2030

 Among the actions recommended are advancing the goal of zero carbon from 2050 to 2040, creating government actions to absorb carbon from the atmosphere through photosynthesis, in addition to investing US$ 400 billion to limit carbon emissions.
 There is also an emphasis on more use of clean and renewable energy by companies, combined with a search for ways to offset the impact in the case of companies that are unable to practice this change, such as the airline industry.

 It is also worth pointing out that tropical regions are at the forefront of these dangers, including Brazil.
-It is expected that half of the world’s population could still be exposed to potentially fatal levels of heat by 2100.
+It is expected that half of the world’s population might still be exposed to potentially fatal levels of heat by 2100.

 Original text (1/17/2023)

-Scientists predict that in 2024 the atmospheric phenomena El Niño and La Niña could increase the temperature of planet Earth by up to 1.5 °C compared to the pre-industrial period.
+Scientists predict that in 2024 the atmospheric phenomena El Niño and La Niña might increase the temperature of planet Earth by up to 1.5 °C compared to the pre-industrial period.
 According to reports from recent years, in 2022 the global average increased by 1.2 °C even in periods marked by the predominance of La Niña marked by cold temperatures.

-“It’s very likely that the next big El Niño could bring us above 1.5°C,” said Adam Scaife, head of long-term forecasting at the UK Met Office.
+“It’s very likely that the next big El Niño might bring us above 1.5°C,” said Adam Scaife, head of long-term forecasting at the UK Met Office.
 Unlike La Niña, El Niño results in the warming of the waters of the Pacific Ocean in its equatorial portion, resulting in enormous climate changes.

 NASA satellite discovers potentially habitable planet similar in size to Earth